zendyani/figma-image-compression/README.md

 1. Clone the project repository.
 2. Navigate to the project directory.
-3. Install project dependencies using `npm install`.
+3. Install project dependencies using `pnpm install`.
-4. Run `npm run dev`
+4. Run `pnpm run dev`

 Feel free to customize and extend this project to suit your specific needs.